 Apply for seminar at the link above.

-Fall meeting dates: Meets every Friday from Sept.
-29 to Nov.
-10, from 3:00-5:00pm.
 There are 2 class times for the Spring: Every Thursday from Feb.
-1 to March 22, no class on March 15 (spring break) OR every Friday from Feb.
-2 to March 23, no class March 16 (spring break).
+1 to March 22, no class on March 8 or 15 (spring break) OR every Friday from Feb.
+2 to March 23, no class March 9 or 16 (spring break).

 Seminar is open to any student that wants to enhance their leadership skills.
 The seminar is based on the best-selling book, The Student Leadership Challenge, and covers 5 leadership principles.